 FAQ

-For open orders yes.
-For close, omit it to close all trades or include it for a specific symbol.
+For opening orders yes.
+For closing, you can omit it to close all trades or include it for a specific symbol. - Is price required?

 Yes.
 Reference them in your TradingView alert body.
 Refer to examples given later in this document.